-- Exotix Holdings Ltd. Mr. Spencer (through IPGL (Holdings) Limited (IPGL), a private investment company controlled by Mr. Spencer) owns approximately 87% of Exotix Holdings Ltd (Exotix) and NEX Group Limited, a subsidiary in the CME Group organization, owns approximately 4% of Exotix.
-Exotix is a London-based provider of trade and investment services in emerging markets around the world.
-As of December 31, 2018, there was an outstanding balance of £0.5 million due from Exotix to NEX Group Limited.
-As the loan was entered into prior to Mr. Spencer's appointment, the terms were not submitted to the audit committee for its approval in accordance with its policy on related party transactions. - Gain Capital Holdings, Inc. Mr. Spencer (through IPGL) owns 12.6% of GAIN Capital Holdings, Inc. (GAIN) as well as \$52.2 million of convertible debt issued by GAIN.
+- Tellimer Group f/k/a Exotix Holdings Ltd. Mr. Spencer (through IPGL (Holdings) Limited (IPGL), a private investment company controlled by Mr. Spencer) owns approximately 94% of Tellimer Group (Tellimer) and NEX Group Limited, a subsidiary in the CME Group organization, owns approximately 4% of Tellimer.
+Tellimer is a London-based provider of trade and investment services in emerging markets around the world.
+As of December 31, 2019, there was an outstanding balance of £0.5 million due from Tellimer to NEX Group Limited.
+As the loan was entered into prior to Mr. Spencer's appointment, the terms were not submitted to the audit committee for its approval in accordance with its policy on related party transactions. - Gain Capital Holdings, Inc. Mr. Spencer (through IPGL) owns 14.9% of GAIN Capital Holdings, Inc. (GAIN) as well as \$52.2 million of convertible debt issued by GAIN.
 GAIN is a US-based, Nasdaq-listed provider of online trading services and provides market access and trade execution services in foreign exchange, contracts for difference and exchange-based products to retail investors.
-During 2018, the Company collected revenue of \$1.9 million from

-GAIN.
-As the Company's relationship with GAIN was entered into prior to Mr. Spencer's appointment, the terms were not submitted to the audit committee for its approval in accordance with its policy on related party transactions.
+During 2019, the company collected revenue of approximately \$1.7 million from GAIN.
+As the company's relationship with GAIN was entered into prior to Mr. Spencer's appointment, the terms were not submitted to the audit committee for its approval in accordance with its policy on related party transactions.